Rahulkumar-G/LimAuto/README.md

 Feel free to explore the source code for more details on how each agent works.

+## Metrics dashboard

+The `frontend/` directory contains a small React component `MetricsPage.tsx`.
+It visualizes success vs. failure as a pie chart and shows a 24‑hour trendline with stacked areas using Recharts.

 ## Documentation
 Comprehensive documentation lives in the [docs/](docs/) directory.
 If you find an issue, please report it on the [issue tracker](https://github.com/yourorg/langgraphbook/issues).